Year 4

 - PE Days: PE Kit on Thursdays and Fridays

-- Manchester Museum Trip 16th June (Letter to be sent)
+- Manchester Museum Trip: June 16th

 Remember to read several times a week and record in diaries.
 These should be brought into school every day.